yogeshjain999/representable/README.md

 = Representable

 Representable maps Ruby objects to documents and back.
 In other words: Take an object and extend it with a representer module.
-This will allow you to render a JSON, XML or YAML document representing that object.
+This will allow you to render a JSON, XML or YAML document from that object.
 But that's only half of it!
-You can also use representerS to parse a document and create an object.
+You can also use representers to parse a document and create an object.

 Representable is helpful for all kind of rendering and parsing workflows.
-However, it is mostly found in API code as in the roar gem for creating real REST APIs.
+However, it is mostly useful in API code.
+Are you planning to write a real REST API with representable?
+Then check out the [roar](http://github.com/apotonick/roar) gem first, save work and time and make the world a better place instead.

 == Installation